Exploiting Distribution Constraints for Scalable and Efficient Image Retrieval: Reproducibility Statement

 \section{Reproducibility Statement}

 In the theoretical analysis section (Sec. \ref{sec:theory}) of this work, we clearly state all the assumptions as and when necessary.
 Appendix \ref{app:ortho-trans} and \ref{app:scale-inv} provides additional details necessary to understand the proofs in Sec. \ref{sec:theory}.
 We also discussed all the hyperparameters in Appendix \ref{app:hyper}.
-Lastly, we release a reproducible codebase in the supplementary details.
-The code includes dataloaders, execution code, and links to download all the datasets and models used.
-We also provide detailed instructions on how to replicate our experiment setup and results, ensuring complete transparency and reproducibility.